sadam-99/Tokenizer-Stemmer/README.md

 # Tokenizer-Stemmer
-Tokenization and Stemming from the Cranfield Documents Collection
+Tokenization and Stemming from the Cranfield Documents Collection.
+Porter stemmer implementation was used for the purpose of Stemming.